One in three Americans would rather go to the DMV, do their taxes or sit in the middle airplane seat than go through the process of buying a car

 Are your customers' online and offline experiences connected?

-Today's customers spend 60% – nearly nine hours – of the car-buying process
+Today's customers spend 60% – nearly nine hours – of the car-buying process online

 .
 They expect all the work they’ve done online, which often includes filling out paperwork and generating trade-in offers, to be recognized once they arrive at your showroom.
 Unfortunately, at many dealerships, information submitted by customers gets lost in cyberspace.

 To connect your customers’ online and in-store experiences, you have to ensure that the customer information provided online gets into the hands of the salespeople on the showroom floor.
-When used correctly, a CRM like Connect CRM can play an important role in creating a process that facilitates a
+When used correctly, a CRM like Connect CRM can play an important role in creating a process that facilitates a great customer experience

 by housing all customer data in one place.